 The sun was shining in the morning.
 While packing my tent I couldn't help but laugh because it felt so nice to feel sun after 2 days of only cold and rain.
-Unfortunately it started to rain again as soon as I was finished.
+Unfortunately it started to rain as soon as I was finished.
 The next part of the route would be more remote.

 After a few hours I passed a large reservoir.
 Everywhere was mud which was only broken by rivers.
 My 2nd pair of socks quickly became drenched as well.
 Only after 4 hours I encountered the first person of the day.
 It was a 60 year old German woman who was hiking alone and also hadn't seen anyone for hours.
-I don't know where that kind of people normally live, but I never meet them back home.
+I don't know where that kind of people live, but I never meet them back home.

-After meeting the lady I entered another valley, here everything was also wet and the muddy path slowly went downhill.
+After meeting the lady I entered another valley, here everything was also wet and a muddy path slowly went downhill.
 After a few hours I met a Norwegian guy hiking with 3 woman, those I also never see at home.
 After another half an hour I arrived at the next cabin.
-This one was very nice, there were 4 women and some children in a type of living room.
+This one was very nice, there were 4 women and some children in a kind of living room.
 I took a long rest and started chatting with the lady next to me.
 She was hiking a loop through Jotunheimen with her husband and kids.
 She asked if she could have a look at my map, because they weren't carrying one.
 That seemed really strange to me.
 After some talking we realized she was the same lady who had stopped on the summit of Galdhoppigen to ask if I was fine.